Mikron Theatre Company: History

 The company had its origins in an Edinburgh Fringe show in 1963.
 The name "Mikron", as well as being a Greek word meaning "small", is derived from the names of the trio who went to Edinburgh in 1963: MIKe Lucas, Sarah CameRON and RON Legge.
 In 1972, the company performed its first waterways-themed production, and in 1975 it acquired its narrowboat, Tyseley.

 Mikron's archives are held at Heritage Quay, the archive collection of the University of Huddersfield.
 When initially deposited in 2015 the archive comprised: "29 standard boxes, 13 plastic crates, 9 odd sized boxes, 9 backdrops, 8 carrier bags, 7 LP boxes, 5 boards, 2 portfolios, 1 sign".

 Activities

 The company is based in the town of Marsden, in West Yorkshire, although it spends the summer touring throughout the UK canal network.
-It claims to be "the UK's most prolific theatre company", performing in over 130 venues each year, and by the end of 2024 estimates that it will have boated for 35,686 hours and travelled 567,000 miles by road.
+It claims to be "the UK's most prolific theatre company", performing in over 130 venues each year, and estimated that by the end of 2027 it would have boated for 37,378 hours, travelled 595,000 miles by road, and performed over 5,140 times to over 492,678 people.

 We have performed at allotments, care homes, community centres, dry docks, festivals, lifeboat stations, pubs, rallies, restaurants, village halls, Youth Hostels.
 We’ve even performed inside a tunnel, in the bows of a docked boat, for naturist audiences, in people’s very own front rooms and even the odd theatre.